miohtama/sane_plone_addon_template/README.rst

 Renaming / personalize
 -------------------------

-For changing the name ``yourtheme`` package name to something else there exist ``personalize.py``.
+For changing the name ``youraddon`` package name to something else there exist ``personalize.py``.

 Example::

-	cd src/yourtheme
+	cd src/youraddon
-	./personalize yourfancyaddonname # Will create a copy src/yourfancyaddonname out of yourtheme
+	./personalize yourfancyaddonname # Will create a copy src/yourfancyaddonname out of youraddon

 Dive into
 -----------

-This source code provides Python package (a.k.a egg) ``yourtheme``.
+This source code provides Python package (a.k.a egg) ``youraddon``.
 The package can be used as a Plone add-on to override Plone user interface functionality easily.

 The folder layout follows Python package layout where you have

 * Top level folder with ``setup.py`` package metadata

-* ``yourtheme`` Python module
+* ``youraddon`` Python module

 * ``static`` `Grok static folder <http://collective-docs.readthedocs.org/en/latest/templates_css_and_javascripts/resourcefolders.html#grok-static-media-folder>`_ for images, CSS and Javascript.